primefaces/primefaces/README.md

 ### Demo
 ***
 Please refer to the [showcase](http://www.primefaces.org/showcase) in order to see the full usage of the components.
+Sources of PrimeFaces showcase is available as separate [project]( https://github.com/primefaces/showcase).

 ### Documentation
 ***